I believe in God as an ideal, a Spirit, a guide,

 .

-I value the Bible as a source of ancient wisdom, but
+I value the Bible as a source of ancient wisdom,

-I do not trust it, for is has been much modified
+but it is has been much modified

-and the Gospel accounts adjusted to fit current doctrine.
+and adjusted to fit changing doctrines.

 .

-though, sadly, it remains fixated on personal salvation
+fixated on personal salvation and power,

 .